openemr/openemr/FHIR_README.md

     - Health Concerns Document
     - Reason for Referral
     - Mental Status

-- The following sections have the entire medical record sent to ensure that medical professionals have medically necessary information to provide treatment of care
+- The following sections have the entire medical record sent to ensure that medical professionals have medically necessary information to provide treatment of care:
     - Demographics
     - Allergies, Adverse Reactions, Alerts
     - History of Medication Use